red-machine-games/raw-markdown-documentation/docs/api/accountsLinks.md

 # Accounts Linkage

 You can link account previously created with `gClientId` and `gClientSecret` with ==Facebook==, ==VK.com== or ==OK.ru== social profile.
-You just need to provide token from social network's SDK.
+You just need to provide a token from the social network's SDK.
 This procedure will find already created profile by any account that used appropriate social network credentials.
-Or will just make new profile.
-Originaly created profile will be still alive but you will be able to access it only after unlinking your account from any social profiles.
-After this procedure you need to sign in again.
-It's possible to link by social token without creating new profile - your account become bi-login(gClientId/gClientSecret or social token)
+Or will just make a new profile.
+Originally created profile will be still alive but you will be able to access it only after unlinking your account from any social profiles.
+After this procedure, you need to sign in again.
+It's possible to link by social token without creating a new profile - your account become bi-login(gClientId/gClientSecret or social token)

 ## Link Facebook profile